petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 > Available: Liferay DXP/Portal 7.3+.

-The Segments property provides a way to combine existing segments into a new compound segment.
+With the segments property, you can combine existing segments into a new compound segment.
 The compound segment inherits the properties from the segments it is based on, and updates the members automatically.
 For more information, see [Compound Segments](./creating-and-managing-user-segments.md#compound-segments).

 ## Related Information